 Societies can be very helpful in many respects.
-You might join a society because of a certain skill you possess or something you like to do very much, for instance debating, singing, writing and the like.
+You might join a society because of a certain skill you possess or something you like to do very much, for instance, debating, singing, writing and the like.
 It helps you keep in touch with your passion and even to further enhances it.

-Student societies at university level could play a vital role in personality development, skilled manpower as well your social life.
+Student societies at the university level could play a vital role in personality development, skilled manpower as well as your social life.
 You will meet people who share an interest with you, and you will widen your social network beyond your course and the people you live with.